threefoldtech/jumpscale_lib/docs/tools/StoryBot.md

 If only Github or Gitea should be used, leave the fields of the unused git provider empty.

-The list of repos provided to the StoryBot is a comma separated list that should have the following format:

-`<owner_username>/<repository_name>`

-Or:

-`<repository_name>`

-The StoryBot will then look at the API token owner's account for these repositories.

 Create the client:
 ```py
 bot = j.tools.storybot.get(data=data)